Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 1. Bring your passport

-Identification like your passport is needed when crossing the border.
-Make sure you bring it with you, or you’ll be stuck at the borders.
+Bring your passport when crossing the border.
+Otherwise, you’ll be stuck at the border!

 2. Allocate extra time for the borders